molgenis/covid19_prs_time/README.md

 ### Longitudinal models

-We selected ## questions for longitudinal models.
-The data was converted to long format and other preprocessing needed for the mixed models.
+The data was converted to long format and other preprocessing needed for the mixed models are done here: `/scripts/prepareForLongitudinalModels.R`

+The longitudinal models are fitted by: `/scripts/longitudinalModels.R`

-After fitting the models the plots are made using this script: `/scripts/`
+The plots of the longitudinal models are made using: `/scripts/plotLongitudinalModels.R`

-### Validation models
+### Sensitivity analysis

 ## Correlation with nation-wide statistics